Swap distance minimization shapes the order of subject, object and verb in languages of the world

 \section{Discussion}

+We have shown that swap distance minimization shapes word order variation within languages independently of the source and the annotation criterion.
+Although the New Testament data offers extensive coverage, it may introduce translation-related or genre-specific effects.
+The inclusion of UD and SUD data mitigates these potential problems by increasing the accuracy and genre diversity but sacrificing coverage.
+The key point is not the limitations of each source but why we eventually confirm the presence of swap distance minimization effects in spite of the limitations of each source.

-We have shown that swap distance minimization shapes word order variation within languages independently of the source and the annotation criterion and even when the languages are not SOV/SVO as expected by typology models \cite{Cysouw2008a,Austin2025a}.
-This is clearly visible in families with high dominant order diversity but such that dominant SOV is scarce (Fig. \ref{fig:NT_combo} a)), as in Austronesian (SOV in 18 out of 155 languages) and Otomanguean (no SOV), and crucially, within languages lacking a dominant order (Fig. \ref{fig:NT_combo} b)).
+We have also shown that swap distance minimization shapes word order variation even when the languages are not SOV/SVO as expected by typology models \cite{Cysouw2008a,Austin2025a}.
+This is clearly visible in families with high dominant order diversity but such that dominant SOV is scarce (Fig. \ref{fig:NT_combo} a)), as in Austronesian (SOV in 18 out of 155 languages) and Otomanguean (no SOV), and crucially, within languages lacking a dominant order (Fig. \ref{fig:NT_combo} b)) even when using more stringent definitions of NDO (values of $\rho_0$ higher than the traditional $\rho_0 = 0.5$ \cite{wals-s6, Choi2021a}).
 The key point is not whether the notion of dominant order is appropriate in a statistical or conceptual sense \cite{Levshina2023a} but the fact that swap distance minimization underlies the traditional notion of dominant order.